-Traditionally many companies think that throwing more employees to manage complex energy bills will fix the pain experienced, but this is no longer the most cost-effective, accurate, and efficient way to manage the energy portfolio.
+Throwing more employees at the task of managing complex energy bills is not a cost-effective, accurate, and efficient way to manage the energy portfolio.

 How hard can it really be to pay an energy bill?